HeroesToolChest/HeroesMatchTracker/README.md

 ## How to use
 Please visit the [wiki](https://github.com/koliva8245/HeroesMatchTracker/wiki).

-For Non-English clients, you may want to check out the wiki page [Non-English Clients](https://github.com/koliva8245/HeroesMatchTracker/wiki/Non-English-Clients)

 ## Donations
 Want to donate?
 I recommend you buy yourself some Gems instead, but if you really want to donate...